Jinay1634/AI_Email_Replier/README.md

 - Loads on Gmail pages (`*://mail.google.com/*`).
 - Observes compose windows and injects an "AI Reply" button.
 - On click, posts the current email content and optional tone to the backend.
+- The button text changes to "Generating..." during API call.
 - Inserts the generated text into Gmail's compose textbox.

 ### Permissions and Hosts